 Often recognized for the colorful art strung above the streets, Sayulita is becoming an ever more popular place to visit thanks to its laid-back atmosphere, beautiful natural setting, and abundance of cool things to do.
 Here are some awesome activities to try there:

-Yoga Retreat or Class
+5. Join a Yoga Retreat or Class

 The chill, laid-back atmosphere of Sayulita makes the area a great place for a yoga retreat.
 While there are countless retreats ranging in length all around Sayulita, I adored Haramara, where you can choose the length of your retreat, stay in gorgeous cabañas, and enjoy clean, whole food prepared for you daily.
 The Haramara property grounds are simply stunning and would make the perfect setting for some much-needed rejuvenation.
 Depending on when you go and the accommodations you prefer, prices range from $215 to $390 per night.